 (b) complying with a written law, or an order or resolution of a House of Parliament, that requires information to be furnished to a House of Parliament.

-[Section 21 inserted by No. 26 of 1994 s.
+[Section 21 inserted: No. 26 of 1994 s.
 9.]

 21A.
 Confidential information

 (1) Nothing in this Act entitles the Minister to have information in the possession of the Superannuation Board in a form that —